Quelepa: Structure 3

 The tuff blocks used to dress the lower levels of the structure measure up to 150 by 70 cm by 30 cm and weigh over a ton, during excavations they were unable to be moved by ten men without mechanical aid.
 The upper levels of the pyramid used smaller blocks that were able to be carried by a single person.
 The walls of the pyramid were probably coated in plaster and the upper surfaces were paved.
 Pieces of burnt wattle and daub were found scattered all over the surface, sides and base of Structure 3, the remains of a perishable structure that once stood on top of the pyramid.

 At least 3 offerings were buried under the floor of the summit of the pyramid.
 Offering 2 included a large stone disc placed upon a large cylindrical jade bead.
 Offering 3 included ceramics with a large grey-green river pebble placed on top.
 Offering 4 contained only an inverted polychrome bowl.
-A large offering was buried under the upper part of the ramp and was excavated by Pedro Armillas, the excavated artefacts passed into private ownership and their location are now unknown.
+A large offering was buried under the upper part of the ramp and was excavated by Pedro Armillas, the excavated artifacts passed into private ownership and their location are now unknown.
 The Offering included two large stone discs similar to that uncovered in Offering 2.
 Upon each disc was placed a four-legged ceramic vessel and underneath each disc were three stone balls measuring between 18 and 20 cm and placed in a triangle.
 Also underneath each stone disc was a large tubular jade bead.
 This offering also contained a ceramic vessel inverted upon another with charcoal between the two, and a large vessel inverted over a bowl that contained five jadeite beads and a nephrite hacha, together with traces of a red pigment, probably cinnabar.
 A further bowl contained a small piece of charcoal.